Frequently Asked Questions

 - This AM session allows you to take Periods 0, 1, 5, 6, and 7 at your home school (LAHS or MVHS) for classes not covered by Freestyle (Math, Science, Language, History, etc.).
 LAHS students have an option to take classes during Periods 0 and 1 at MVHS if the class needed is offered at MVHS, then attend Freestyle for Periods 2, 3, 4 and return back to LAHS for Periods 5, 6 and 7.

 - This AM session also accommodates students who wish to participate in an afternoon activity such as sports.
-However, Open Labs at Freestyle are when students can come and freely use the equipment and are usually scheduled from after school to 6:00 pm each weekday on particular weeks prior to exhibitions.

 - Option 2 - PM Session with Per.
 5, 6 & 7 @ Freestyle